SPP's Governing Documents

-Tariff Administration: SPP provides "one stop shopping" for use of the region's transmission lines and independently administers an Open Access Transmission Tariff with consistent rates and terms.
-SPP processes more than 8,900 transmission service requests per month, and SPP's 2011 transmission settlement transactions totaled $864 million.
+Tariff Administration: SPP provides "one-stop shopping" for use of the region's transmission lines and independently administers an Open Access Transmission Tariff with consistent rates and terms.
+SPP processes more than 8,900 transmission service requests per month, and SPP's 2013 transmission settlement transactions totaled $1.29 billion.

 Regional Scheduling: SPP ensures that the amount of power sent is coordinated and matched with power received.

 Transmission Expansion Planning: SPP's planning processes seek to identify system limitations, develop transmission upgrade plans, and track project progress to ensure timely completion of system reinforcements.